 Born at East Kildonan on 1847, son of fur trader Neil Campbell (1824-1855) and Ann Munroe (?-1862), he was educated at St. John’s School before returning to work on the family farm.
 On 12 June 1872, he married Barbara Fraser Sutherland (1848-?), widow of Hugh Sutherland and daughter of John Fraser and Jane Matheson.
 They had eight children: Ann Campbell (wife of Alexander Matheson), Jane Campbell (wife of George O. Taylor), Mary Campbell, Mary Janet Campbell (wife of J. B. Henderson), John Fletcher Campbell, and Arnold Campbell.
 The home that Campbell built for his family in 1890 was the first brick residence on the East Kildonan road.
 He served on the East Kildonan council and was a local school trustee.
-He died at his home on 14 May 1916 and was buried in Kildonan Cemetery.
+He died at his home, 652 East Kildonan Road, on 14 May 1916 and was buried in the Kildonan Cemetery.
 He is commemorated by Neil Campbell School.

 Death registration, Manitoba Vital Statistics.